Ballroom dance: Medal evaluations

 Medal evaluations for amateurs enable dancers' individual abilities to be recognized according to conventional standards.
 In medal evaluations, which are run by bodies such as the Imperial Society of Teachers of Dancing (ISTD) and the United Kingdom Alliance (UKA), each dancer performs two or more dances in a certain genre in front of a judge.
 Genres such as Modern Ballroom or Latin are the most popular.
 Societies such as the ISTD and UKA also offer medal tests on other dance styles (such as Country & Western, Rock 'n Roll or Tap).
 In some North American examinations, levels include Newcomer, Bronze, Silver, Gold, Novice, Pre-championship, and Championship; each level may be further subdivided into either two or four separate sections.

+Equality Dancesport

+Equality dancesport refers to competitive ballroom dance events that welcome same-sex or same-gender partnerships, allowing dancers to choose their role regardless of gender.
+Equality dancesport may also include role reversal events (in which a dancer that would typically lead, instead follows, and vice versa) and role swapping (in which dancers switch the role of lead and follow throughout their routine).
+These events emphasize inclusivity and diversity within the ballroom dance community.
+The International Federation of Same-Sex Dance Associations was founded by LGBTQ/ Same-Sex dance associations in North America and Europe to establish a governing body to sanction and regulate World Championships for same-sex and open role dancesport.
+Similar associations include the North American Equality Dancesport Association (NAEDA) (formerly known as the North American Same-Sex Partner Dance Association (NASSPDA)), the International Association of Gay/Lesbian Country Western Dance Clubs, and the European Equality Dance Association.
+Since its inception, the founding organizations have evolved from “same-sex dancing” to “equality dancing” to emphasize their inclusive approach to partner dancing, regardless of couple configuration.

 Collegiate ballroom

 People on the dance floor waiting to dance and compete.

-There is a part of the ballroom world dedicated to college students.
-These chapters are typically clubs or teams that have an interest in ballroom dancing.
-Teams hold fundraisers, social events, and ballroom dance lessons.
-Ballroom dance teams' goals are to have fun and learn to dance well.
-There is a strong focus on finding a compatible dance partner and bonding with teammates.
-There is also a competitive side to collegiate ballroom - collegiate teams often hold competitions and invite other teams to participate.
-These competitions are often run with many of the same rules are regular amateur competitions as outlined above, but are usually organized entirely by collegiate teams.
-Examples include the MIT Open Ballroom Dance Competition, Big Apple Dancesport Challenge, Purdue Ballroom Classic, Cardinal Classic, Berkeley Classic, Helluva Dance Competition and Harvard Invitational.
+A significant portion of ballroom participants are undergraduate aged dancers who learn and compete through educational institutions.
+Collegiate chapters are typically student-led clubs or teams that organize dance lessons, social dances, and competitions.
+Typically, these teams provide space to dance recreationally or competitively, as well as create a bonding experience for collegiate dancers.

+Intercollegiate ballroom competitions are often run with many of the same rules are regular amateur competitions as outlined above, but are usually organized entirely by collegiate teams.
+Examples include the East Coast FireBall, MIT Open Ballroom Dance Competition, Big Apple Dancesport Challenge, Purdue Ballroom Classic, Cardinal Classic, Berkeley Classic, Helluva Dance Competition and Harvard Invitational.